Patek Philippe reference number guide

 R– The letter R refers to Rose gold.

 G– The letter G refers to the word Gris and means ”gray”.
 In Patek’s language, that is white gold.

 A – The letter A refers to the word ”Acier”, which is French for steel.
 This letter is used for stainless steel watches.

 P – The letter P refers to platinum.

-Unlike many other watch manufacturers, Patek does not have a reference number system where each digit and each position gives information about the type of part, as well as the material.
-Breitling, for example, has a very clear system for identifying its watches through its reference number.
-Each digit refers to a material or type of part, and each position in the reference number refer to the part of the watch, for example, bracelet or case.
+Unlike many other watch manufacturers, Patek does not have a reference number system where each digit and each position give information about the type of part, as well as the material.
+Breitling, for example, has a very clear system for identifying its watches through their reference number.
+Each digit refers to a material or type of part, and each position in the reference number refers to the part of the watch, for example, the bracelet or case.

 Whilst the reference numbers become very long and rather unmemorable when you learn the positions and what the digits mean, it makes it very easy to identify which watch it is.